Vacumeren

 vochtig-voedsel-vacumeren

-Vacuuming food is becoming increasingly common in the kitchen.
-By vacuuming food, you can store it more efficiently and for longer.
-Handy to prevent food waste.
-And also good for the environment and your wallet.
+Vacuum-sealing food is becoming increasingly common in kitchens.
+Vacuuming allows you to store food more efficiently and for longer.
+It's a handy way to prevent food waste, and it's also good for the environment and your wallet.

-You will be surprised how many different types of food can be vacuum packed.
-And did you know that vacuum packing is not only limited to solid food, but that moist and even liquid food can also be vacuum packed?
+You'll be amazed at how many different types of food can be vacuum-sealed.
+And did you know that vacuum packaging isn't limited to solid foods; moist and even liquid foods can also be vacuum-sealed?

-You may be wondering how to vacuum pack moist foods and why you would go to all that trouble.
-But trust us, once you learn this ‘kitchen hack’, you will never store your homemade soups, marinades and other moist foods in any other way again.
+You might be wondering how moist foods can be vacuum-sealed and why you'd go to all that trouble.
+But trust us, once you're familiar with this kitchen hack, you'll never store your homemade soups, marinades, and other moist foods any other way again.

-So, get rid of that hodgepodge of containers in the refrigerator and freezer, and from now on just vacuum-seal moist food.
+So, get rid of that hodgepodge of containers in the refrigerator and freezer, and from now on, just vacuum-seal moist food as well.

 How can you vacuum pack liquid products?

-First of all, don't make the mistake of not letting your freshly prepared food cool down sufficiently before you start using the vacuum sealer.
-By vacuuming food while it is warm, you create a pleasant environment for bacteria.
-The food will spoil quickly and food safety is compromised.
-In addition, you run the risk of the vacuum bag tearing open, because steam from the warm contents cannot escape from the sealed bag.
-So cool your food down first.
+First of all, don't make the mistake of not allowing your freshly prepared food to cool sufficiently before using the vacuum sealer.
+Vacuuming food while it's still warm creates a healthy environment for bacteria.
+This will cause the food to spoil quickly, compromising food safety.
+Furthermore, you run the risk of the vacuum bag tearing open, as steam from the warm contents can't escape from the sealed bag.
+So, cool your food down first.

-Only then can you vacuum moist food properly and safely.
-And you can vacuum in five different ways .
+Only then can you vacuum-seal moist food properly and safely.
+And you can do this in five different ways .

 Method 1: Freeze first, then vacuum seal

-The easiest way to vacuum pack liquid products is to freeze them first .
-For example, you can pour soup into an ice cube mold first and then put the cubes in the vacuum bag.
+The easiest way to vacuum-pack liquid products is to freeze them first .
+For example, you can pour soup into an ice cube tray first, and then place the cubes in the vacuum bag.

-Another option is to place the empty vacuum bag in a container and then fill the bag.
+Alternatively, you can place the empty vacuum bag in a container and then fill the bag.
 Place the container with the filled vacuum bag in the freezer for a few hours until the contents are frozen.
-The bag can then be removed from the container and vacuumed.
+The bag can then be removed from the container and vacuum-sealed.

-The disadvantage of this method is that it is of course extra work and takes more time.
-Moreover, it is not always the intention to freeze the food.
-Sometimes you just want to store it in the fridge or you want to prepare it directly in the sous vide.
-Fortunately, there are other (and better) options for vacuuming wet preparations and foods.
+The downside of this method is that it's obviously extra work and takes more time.
+Moreover, food isn't always meant to be frozen.
+Sometimes you simply want to store it in the refrigerator, or you want to cook it directly in the sous vide.
+Fortunately, there are other (and better) options for vacuum-sealing wet preparations and foods.

 Method 2: Use the pulse button on your vacuum sealer

-The better vacuum sealers are equipped with a pulse button with which you can manually control the vacuum.
-Not only useful when you want to seal food that can easily be crushed by the force of the vacuum sealer, but also ideal to prevent moist food from being sucked into the device during vacuum sealing.
+Better vacuum sealers are equipped with a pulse button that allows you to manually control the vacuum.
+This is not only useful when sealing food that can easily be crushed by the vacuum sealer's force, but also ideal for preventing moist food from being sucked into the sealer during the vacuum sealing process.

-This way vacuuming liquid food is easy.
-Let your prepared sauce, soup or other meal cool down sufficiently first.
-Put the desired amount in the vacuum bag (pro tip: portion immediately) .
-Place the bag in the appliance in the right way and use the pulse button to suck air out of the plastic vacuum bag.
-Stop vacuuming before the liquid can reach the seal seam.
-Then seal the bag permanently and you're done.
+Vacuum-sealing liquid food is easy this way.
+Let your prepared sauce, soup, or other meal cool down sufficiently first.
+Place the desired amount in the vacuum bag (pro tip: portion it out immediately) .
+Place the bag correctly in the appliance and use the pulse button to extract the air from the plastic bag.
+Stop vacuuming before the liquid reaches the seal.
+Then seal the bag completely, and you're done.

-Method 3: Using a professional chamber vacuum device
+Method 3: With a professional chamber vacuum device

-Vacuuming like a pro, you do that with a chamber vacuum machine.
-These are professional vacuum devices in which the entire vacuum bag is placed.
+Vacuum like a pro with a chamber vacuum sealer.
+These are professional vacuum sealers into which the entire vacuum bag is placed.

-For simple home-garden-and-kitchen use, these professional vacuum sealers may be a bit too much of a good thing.
-However, if you regularly have to vacuum seal a lot of moist food or perhaps even have a (small) business, then it can certainly be worth investing in a good vacuum sealer with chamber .
-Vacuum sealing moist food is quick with such a vacuum sealer and it is ultimately more cost-effective, because you can use the regular (and therefore cheap) vacuum bags.
+For simple home use, these professional vacuum sealers might be a bit much.
+However, if you regularly vacuum seal a lot of moist food, or perhaps even run a (small) business, it can certainly be worthwhile to invest in a good vacuum sealer with a chamber .
+Vacuuming moist food is quick with such a vacuum sealer, and it's ultimately more cost-effective because you can use regular (and therefore inexpensive) vacuum bags.

-The big difference with a 'normal' vacuum device is that the air is not sucked out of the bag, but that the air pressure in the vacuum chamber is manipulated.
-The advantage of this is that the liquid is not sucked out of the bag by the machine, but simply remains there.
-An example of a chamber vacuum device is this model!
+A major difference from a 'regular' vacuum sealer is that the air isn't sucked out of the bag, but rather the air pressure in the vacuum chamber is manipulated.
+The advantage of this is that the liquid isn't sucked out of the bag by the machine, but remains there.
+This model is an example of a chamber vacuum sealer!

 moist-food-vacuum-chamber-vacuum-device